 Filtering is a great advantage when using Excel.
 We can easily filter large datasets according to our needs using the Excel Filter option.
 Now, sometimes, we need to cut some filtered rows from large datasets to paste and use in other files.
 In this article, I will show you step-by-step guidelines to cut filtered rows in Excel.

-Steps to Cut Filtered Rows in Excel
+How to Cut Filtered Rows in Excel: Quick Steps

 Say, we have a dataset of 10 employees’ names, departments, blood groups, and salaries.
 Now, we want to cut Sales filtered rows in Excel from the dataset.
 You can follow the quick steps below to accomplish this result.